Zero-emission Appliances - Frequently Asked Questions (FAQs)

 California has set aside over $800 million for a new statewide Equitable Building Decarbonization Program.
-The program will offer both a direct install decarbonization program for low- and moderate-income households and an incentive program to advance the installation of high-efficiency electric appliances.
+The program will offer both a direct install decarbonization program for low- and moderate-income households and an incentive program to advance the installation of electric appliances.
 Another statewide program, the Technology and Equipment for Clean Heating (TECH) Clean California initiative, provides incentives to manufacturers, distributors, and vendors through consumer education and contractor training programs.
 The Self Generation Incentive Program (SGIP) Heat Pump Water Heater program offers incentives for installing heat pump water heaters.
 About half of the budget is dedicated to residential low-income customers.
 Incentives for the SGIP can be used to pay for electrical panel upgrades if they are needed to install a heat pump water heater.

 “The Switch is On” website provides a list of other incentive programs throughout the state.

 Energy Bill Costs

 How would this potential regulation impact, and be impacted by, energy bill costs?